-Great plans, including free — The free plan allows for unlimited guests to be invited to your processes, as well as creation of unlimited blueprints.
+Great plans, including free — The free plan allows for unlimited guests to be invited to your processes, as well as creation of unlimited templates.
 They also provide basic, pro, and enterprise plans, depending on your organization size.
 Check out their plans here.

 Easy to set up and integrate — Tallyfy prides itself as being the only process management software that anyone can start using in 60 seconds, and it’s true.
-Upon creating a free account, I was able to have my first blueprint up and running in a matter of seconds!
+Upon creating a free account, I was able to have my first template up and running in a matter of seconds!

 If you want to run processes – you need Tallyfy – go to the homepage of this site to learn more.